Skip to content

 Is there a problem?

 We often face children having seizures.
 Epilepsy is one of the most common, long-term conditions in children and young people.
-1 in 240 0-16yrs olds in the UK have epilepsy, and it is a major causes for admissions to hospital.
-Epilepsy can present alone, or alongside other neurological conditions.
-The term epilepsy covers a range of seizure types, requiring treatments that vary between individuals.
+1 in 240 0-16-year-olds in the UK have epilepsy, and it is a major cause for admissions to hospital.
+Epilepsy can present alone or alongside other neurological conditions.

 Are we missing something?

 When a child presents with seizures, our focus is on delivering lifesaving emergency treatment.
 When the child is our priority, we may forget the impact of their condition on the carers.
-How often do we make time for caregivers to express their concerns about their wellbeing?
-I have been guilty of this, and often think ‘they are such an amazing carer and really on top of things’.
+How often do we make time for caregivers to express their concerns about their well-being?
+I have been guilty of this, and often think, ‘They are such an amazing carer and really on top of things’.
 I have been assuming this to be true without ever asking.

 It’s not just the patient